prestia/mediumtonys/_posts/2023-9-2-access-beat-ecu-and-main-relay.md

 ![Picture of fasteners stored in a closet jewelery organizer.](assets/img/access-beat-ecu-and-main-relay/jewelery-organizer.jpg)

 I now use this every time I work on a car.
-Whenever I remove a part, I put all of the fasteners in a pouch and label it with the part, the fastener size, and any other relevant information.
+Whenever I remove a part, I put all of the fasteners in a pouch and label it with the part, fastener size, and any other relevant information.
 I've never lost another bolt or ended a job with extra hardware.

 ### Step 1: Remove the subwoofer/cassette storage